ruxailab/figma-vr-unity-converter/README.md

 <!--* [Thanks](#thanks)-->

 ## Prerequisites
-Before starting, you need to have an account and install <a href="https://unity.com/pt/download" target="_blank">Unity (2021.3)</a> and <a href="https://www.figma.com/downloads/" target="_blank">Figma Desktop APP</a> on your computer.
+Before you start, you need to have an account on <a href="https://www.figma.com" target="_blank">Figma</a> and install <a href="https://unity.com /en/download" target="_blank">Unity (2021.3)</a> on your computer.
 Then install Unity UI-Rounded Corners following the [documentation](https://github.com/kirevdokimov/Unity-UI-Rounded-Corners).

 <div id="installVR"/>